 The texture of pulque is kind of milky and viscous.
 Basically somewhat slimy and it's kinda "bubbly" too.
 You can taste the fermentation.
 It may not be for everyone, but we honestly loved it.
 It is a truly unique Mexican experience, so it made for a great stop on the tour!
 Pictured are 3 different kinds.
 Raspberry, passionfruit and mamey.
 The original flavor is unflavored, slightly sour and we enjoyed that one too.

 Third Stop - San Juan Market (Mercado de San Juan):

-The San Juan Market is a massive market located right in the heart of Mexico City’s downtown.
-It’s a traditional Mexican marketplace that also specializes in exotic meats, cheeses and other products.
+The San Juan Market is a massive market located right in the heart of Mexico City's downtown and a must go during your street food tour in Mexico City.
+It's a traditional Mexican marketplace that also specializes in exotic meats, cheeses and other products.
 You can go shopping for day to day items, but the market also kind of caters to chefs and restaurants with their unique offerings.
 We stopped at a few different sections of the market.
-We went thru the meat market, into the cured meats and cheeses section, the produce market, as well as a few other vendors that we will keep a secret for when you go on the tour yourself!
+Went thru the meat market, into the cured meats and cheeses section, the produce market, as well as a few other vendors that we will keep a secret for when you go on the tour yourself!

 We wandered thru tons of rows of seafood, poultry, some common meats like pork, and some more exotic meats like crocodile, wild boar and even lion meat... (um, whoa!)
 To be honest if you don't eat meat, we aren't entirely sure if this tour is for you.
 It's kind of a "hardcore" meat market as our guide Fernando described it.
 We found the experience super interesting.
 It's also cool to see how fresh the food is that's supplying the restaurants that shop there.